ChrisEssery/group-project/Portfolio/Conclusion.md

   * ***Implement a login, leaderboard and two board games with multiplayer functionality and video chat.***

 With this objective, we can consider it to have been completely fulfilled.
-We successfully implemented all of the above functionality and compounded it to form the MVP for our application.
+We successfully implemented all of the above functionality it was compounded to form the MVP for our application.
+We are aware however, that there is opportunity for further refining of these implementations.
+The multiplayer functionality could be further developed to employ a matchmaking and lobby system and the games lack session persistence.
+Although Jitsi was a more than capable solution for enabling real-time video chat for our application, it would be beneficial for us to develop a proprietary video chat API in future to allow us to tailor the functionality exactly to the needs of our application.
+These potential developments are discussed further in the 'Future Work' section of this conclusion.

   * ***Conduct extensive user testing through the development lifecycle, in line with the agile framework, to ensure the product meets the needs of the end-user.***